 Oils derived from a variety of other plants are known to have a strong deterrent effect on mosquitoes when applied to the skin.
 These include mugwort, soybeans, kaffir lime, and turmeric.
 However, these essential oils are more difficult to find than some listed in this guide.

 How To Use: Apply topically every hour or as needed.

 10. Pinion Wood

 Some kinds of wood smoke effectively deter some kinds of mosquitoes, although smoke is generally less effective than topical deterrents.
 Anecdotally, many people say throwing a pinion log on your fire pit will keep your backyard mosquito-free.
 Still, there does not seem to be any scientific evidence available to back up this claim.

 11. Avoid Neem Oil

 Neem oil is an extract from a mahogany tree, commonly used for pest control in the garden.
 It is toxic in large amounts, is not FDA approved, and banned in some locations.
 However, it is used in some beauty products and is commonly used worldwide for various purposes.
-Neem does have a moderate to strong deterrent effect on mosquitoes (in oil with a small percentage of Neem, 1-2%), but because of the lack of research establishing safe usage guidelines, we cannot recommend it.
+Neem does have a moderate to strong deterrent effect on this annoying insect (in oil with a small percentage of Neem, 1-2%), but because of the lack of research establishing safe usage guidelines, we cannot recommend it.